100 Words on The Home Ownership Decision

 The personal freedom and lifestyle are the biggest benefit though.
 My wife has a garden, chickens, tropical trees and a turtle pond.
 I have RV parking and storage for my jetski and dirt bikes.
 We have painted the house the color we want, changed the roof and upgraded the interior.
 As long as we meet city codes, we can do whatever we want.
 Plus, nobody is going to jack our rent, sell the building or make us move out.

 But, that’s just me and other people’s situations are different.
 That’s why I put up reasons to buy and not buy.
-Some people want to travel, live in bad areas, are chasing careers, don’t want to hassle with maintenance, don’t have a stable income, etc. For those people, ownership can become a nightmare and a huge waste of money.
+Some people want to travel the world, live in bad areas, are chasing careers, don’t want to hassle with maintenance, don’t have a stable income, etc. For those people, ownership can become a nightmare and a huge waste of money.

 I rented for 13 years when I was young and broke.
 Plus, I lived beach front and I loved it.
 We had some good times in the old appartment.
 But, I sure don’t miss the all-night parties and people parking in my spot.